 “Robbie” joined Regent University in February of 2012.
 With over 20 years of experience in counseling, he has worked with a very large number of individuals, groups, and families facing a plethora of mental health issues.
 His work experience includes school-based drug and drop-out prevention, delinquency counseling (residential and community based), residential drug treatment, private practice, adoption, and church-based counseling.
 He has also served as a youth pastor and high school Bible teacher.
 Robbie earned both his bachelor’s and master’s degrees in psychology at Palm Beach Atlantic University in South Florida and has earned professional licensure in Florida (LMHC) and Virginia (LPC).
 A former college athlete, Robbie is admittedly a sports fanatic and also enjoys fishing and computer gaming.

-A nurse practitioner is available to all on-campus students, inclusive of those residing in campus housing as well as commuters (both undergraduate and graduate), who are in need of minor healthcare services on campus.
+A nurse practitioner is available to all on-campus students, including those residing in campus housing and commuters (both undergraduate and graduate) who require minor healthcare services on campus.
 The nurse practitioner can provide a higher level of care than a nurse and has the authority to write prescriptions.
-A portion of the University Services Fees for on-campus students grants students the ability to visit the Health Center as many times as necessary.
-If additional care is needed, students have access to physician partners nearby on Providence Road at Sentara Family Medicine Physicians Please note: allergy shots cannot be administered on campus.
+A portion of the University Services Fees for on-campus students grants students the ability to visit the Health Center as often as necessary.
+Students can access physician partners nearby on Providence Road at Sentara Family Medicine Physicians if additional care is needed.
+Please note: allergy shots cannot be administered on campus.

 Visit The Health Center, virtually or in-person, if you have any of the following symptoms: